Badger-Finance/badger-rewards/README.md

 ### Releasing a feature
-When not sure if feature can break something, consider using feature flags functionality to disable code that is causing troubles
+When not sure if feature can break something, consider using feature flags functionality to disable the code that could potentially cause issues.

 First, add new feature flag to `FeatureFlags.FLAGS` dictionary:
 ```python